LordK1/Gister/README.md

-# MVP Architecture with RxJava and some more
+# Gister : MVP Architecture with RxJava and some more

 #####To simple Implementation of some new features in Android Development via Github.com API's , as listed below
 [pookie](#pookie)